juliankanaan/reductible/README.md

 + invoice-[1243534] `analysis page for each submission that shows what Reductible found (visible only to right user)`

 ## Part B: Product Roadmap
-Since building the "reference database" is going to be a little tricky (especially for weird & complicated stuff like procedure codes -- see *big questions*), I should start with checking **medication prices**.
+Since doing complicated queries with all this data is hard, I should start with checking **medication prices**.
 + v1: Reductible checks your hospital bills for potential overcharging of administered medication
 + v2: Reductible *also* catches mistakes with procedure names / codes.
 + v?: Reductible *also* can tell you how your procedure costs compare to market averages (a la TrueCar?)

 ## Part C: Product Marketing

++ Who's my customer?
++ What painpoints / hangups would they have about this service? (need customer interviews)